Buying Insurance Direct vs. Through an Agent: Pros and Cons

 The difference between insurance agents and insurance brokers is that insurance agents work for insurance companies, do not charge customers a fee, and provide customers assistance with purchasing and managing their car insurance policy.

-Insurance brokers work for the customer and charge a fee for shopping around, locating potential insurance options, and assisting with the purchasing process.
+Auto insurance brokers work for the customer and charge a fee for shopping around, locating potential insurance options, and assisting with the purchasing process.
+This fee raises car insurance premiums.

-Is it better to use a local insurance agent?
+Is it better to get auto insurance through an agent?

 If you want to use an agent, a local agent is best.
 They will have a better understanding of your area's insurance rates and necessary coverages.